Aymz96/Python_Cookbook_Jobwatch_Project/cookbooks/python_job_watch_project/README.md

 - I then created a slave node agent in Jenkins that executes the CI for the project.

-- Lastly i embedded the Github PULL_REQUEST plugin to allow PULL_REQUEST's to active the slave node.
+- Lastly I embedded the Github PULL_REQUEST plugin to allow PULL_REQUEST's to active the slave node.